-Polaroid had stopped making their film a few years ago, so a group of people calling themselves the Impossible Project nevertheless set themselves the task of proving that it’s very possible to produce film for the Polaroid.
-And now, they’re looking to devise Polaroid technology to use with the iPhone in an odd but none-the-less strangely attractive mélange of past, present and future.
+Polaroid had stopped making their film a few years ago, so a group of people calling themselves the Impossible Project nevertheless set themselves the task of proving that it’s very possible to produce a film for the Polaroid.
+And now, they’re looking to devise Polaroid technology to use with the iPhone in an odd but none-the-less strangely attractive mélange of past, present, and future.

 But London photographer Brightside knows there’s no need to go back to the past to find the future, or even the present, for photography.
 For the new leaders in the digital camera field, wi-fi connectivity means that you no longer need to plug in your camera to download photos to your computer.
-With some models, you can deliver your shots straight to a television, if you want to make a real show.
+With some models, you can deliver your shots straight to television, if you want to make a real show.

 A touch screen can make the camera seem very easy for you to use.
-Optical zoom of 21x is available for well under £500, and you have a choice of using your camera in fully automatic mode, or fully manual, or anywhere in between.
+An optical zoom of 21x is available for well under £500, and you have a choice of using your camera in fully automatic mode, or fully manual, or anywhere in between.
 If a mere photograph seems a bit on the small side, video capability is also usually on offer as a standard feature.

 The bells and whistles attached seem almost countless, with the only drawback being that you still need to plug in a battery to charge it up.
 But still, professional London photographer Brightside can find plenty to wonder at.